-The Board of Directors ("Board") is responsible for the overall risk strategy and risk governance of BHG Retail REIT.
+The Board of Directors (the "Board") is responsible for the overall risk strategy and risk governance of BHG Retail REIT.
 It achieves this through the approval of the REIT's risk appetite and the implementation of sound risk management and internal control practices.
 The Board is supported by the Audit and Risk Committee ("ARC") in these matters.
 During the last quarter of every financial year ("FY"), the Board through the ARC, reviews the potential risks in the following FY as it reviews the following FY's budget.
 This section sets out the information needed by stakeholders to make an informed assessment of the risk management and internal control systems.

 Further, the ERM Framework applies a systematic approach to effectively manage and control risks in the Manager's governance and operations so as to achieve optimal outcome for all its operations, business ventures, collaborations and partnerships.

-Following the listing of the REIT in December 2015, it was determined that the ERM Framework would be reviewed every two years.
+The ERM Framework will be reviewed every two years.
 In the event of changes in regulations, country of operations, nature of business or any other event which would affect the REIT and the Manager, the Framework would be reviewed accordingly and updated immediately.

-A review of the ERM Framework was conducted in 2022 and the Board and Manager have worked closely with input from Deloitte & Touche Enterprise Risk Services Pte.
-Ltd. to address potential risks from climate change so as to ensure that the ERM Framework remains relevant and proceeds in accordance with current regulatory practices and requirements.
+A review of the ERM Framework was conducted in 2022 and the Board and Manager worked closely with input from Pricewaterhousecoopers Risk Services Pte.
+Ltd. to address potential risks from climate change so as to ensure that the ERM Framework remains relevant and is in accordance with current regulatory practices and requirements.

-Further, the ERM Framework is supplemented by an outsourced Internal Audit function, which measures and evaluates the effectiveness of the procedures in place under the Framework.
+Further, the ERM Framework is supplemented by an outsourced internal audit function, which measures and evaluates the effectiveness of the procedures in

 In addition, the Manager has established a semi-annual Control Self-Assessment ("CSA") exercise that is undertaken by the Manager and its subsidiaries.
 The CSA serves as a monitoring mechanism for management, as individual risk owners are required to assess the effectiveness of existing risk management and controls processes.